Indianapolis Alimony Attorney

 When is Alimony Required?

-Spousal maintenance may be ordered on the basis of findings by the court in regard to specific situations, for example:
+Spousal maintenance may be ordered on the basis of findings by the court or legal advice in regard to specific situations, for example:

 - Spousal maintenance may be ordered if the court finds that the spouse does not have sufficient property to provide for his or her needs.

-- Maintenance may be ordered if a spouse is the custodian of a child with physical or mental problems that require the spouse’s full attention.
+- Spousal support may be ordered if a spouse is the custodian of a child (such as child support) with physical or mental problems that require the spouse’s full attention.

-It is also possible the spousal maintenance will be ordered after the court considers factors such as the educational level of each spouse, time out of the workforce, earning capacity or time and expense required for a spouse to find employment.
+It is also possible the alimony will be ordered after the court considers factors such as the educational level of each spouse, time out of the workforce, earning capacity or time and expense required for a spouse to find employment.
 Again, none of the orders are indefinite.

 How Your Indianapolis Spousal Support Attorney Can Help

-Indianapolis alimony lawyer Angela Trapp understands that no two cases are the same.
+Our Indianapolis alimony lawyers understand that no two cases are the same.
 She will develop creative and custom solutions that are right for your case.

 Contact an Alimony Lawyer in Indianapolis